anshujod/brain_tumour_detection/README.md

 Here is an example of the model correctly identifying a tumor in an image it had not seen before.

-*(**Action for you:** Take a screenshot of one of your single-image predictions, upload the image to your repository, and update the path below.)*
 ![Example Prediction](brain_img.png)